Table of Contents

 Marine Mammals: Seals, Sea Lions, and Cetaceans

-The nutrient-rich waters surrounding the Falklands are a critical habitat for a diverse array of marine mammals.
-These animals are a major draw for visitors, and viewing opportunities are consistently excellent throughout the austral summer.
+The nutrient-rich waters surrounding the Falklands provide critical habitats for a diverse array of marine mammals, making the islands a hotspot for wildlife enthusiasts.
+These animals are a major draw for visitors, with excellent viewing opportunities throughout the austral summer months.

 Pinnipeds of the Falklands